Learning the optimal scale for GWAS through hierarchical SNP aggregation: Method

 \subsection{Step 4.
 Multiple testing on aggregated-SNP variables}

-Once the optimal number of groups has been determined, we apply the function \eqref{eq:1} to each selected group and construct the matrix of aggregated-SNP.
-Here we use a standard Single Marker Analysis (SMA) to find associations with $y$, but instead of calculating \textit{p}-value for each SNPs in $\mathrm{X}$, we calculate \textit{p}-value for each aggregated-SNP variables in $\mathrm{D}$.
+Once the optimal number of groups has been determined, we apply the function \eqref{eq:1} to each selected group and construct the matrix of \emph{aggregated-SNP}.
+Here we use a standard Single Marker Analysis (SMA) to find associations with the phenotype, but instead of calculating $p$-value for each SNPs in $\mathrm{X}_{sub2}$, we calculate $p$-value for each \emph{aggregated-SNP} variables in $\mathrm{D}_{sub2}$.